 Specificity of ILCs was determined by diphenylthiocarbazone (DTZ) staining.
-ILCs were incubated with 10 μl DTZ stain for 1 h at 37°C, and viewed under inverted phase contrast microscope (Olympus IX 70, Tokyo, Japan).
+ILCs were incubated with 10 $\mu$ l DTZ stain for 1 h at 37°C, and viewed under inverted phase contrast microscope (Olympus IX 70, Tokyo, Japan).

-Assessment of hPDMSCs and ILCs for the presence of pancreatic hormones and transcription factors

-ILCs and hPDMSCs pellets were homogenized and frozen in Trizol (Invitrogen, Carlsbad, CA, USA).
-RNA was isolated according to the manufacturers' instruction, measured on ND-1000 spectrophotometer (Nano-Drop Technologies, Wilmington, DE, USA), and subjected to reverse transcription using a high capacity cDNA archival kit (Applied Biosystems, Foster City, CA, USA).
+Assessment of hPDMSCs and ILCs for the presence of pancreatic hormones and transcription factors tion using a high capacity cDNA archival kit (Applied Biosystems, Foster City, CA, USA).
 Quantitative real-time PCR (qRT-PCR) was performed using TaqMan based assay-on-demand (AoD) from Applied Biosystems.
 Target genes were detected with FAM-MGB probes, while VIC-MGB 18S were used in duplex/single-plex on a 7500 FAST real time PCR system (Applied Biosystems, Foster City, CA, USA).
-Real time PCR was performed in 5 μl total volume in 96-well plates, using cDNA prepared from 100 ng equivalent total RNA.
+Real time PCR was performed in 5 $\mu$ l total volume in 96-well plates, using cDNA prepared from 100 ng equivalent total RNA.
 All qRT-PCR data was normalized to 18S rRNA, and carried out in duplex/single-plex reaction to correct for any differences in RNA input in each well.